michaelschiltz/Japanese_History_1/session 13 - Militarism and Japanese Lebensraum in Manchuria.md

 ![poppy harvest in Manchuria](images/Manchukuo-poppy_harvest.jpg)

-Source: source: 伪满洲国旧影, edited by the museum of Manchukuo Palace, published in 2001 (photogtaph in the public domain)
+Source: source: 伪满洲国旧影, edited by the museum of Manchukuo Palace, published in 2001 (photograph in the public domain)

 ### Keywords